Website Analytics

 When is a high Exit Rate ok?

-A high exit rate can indicate success if the page provides visitors with all the information they need and you would not expect them them to navigate further on your site.
-For example, people may click on a major on one page, read about that major on the next page, then go to a departmental site to find out more, then exit the site.
+A high exit rate can indicate success if the page was intended as the final informational page and you would not expect them them to navigate further on your site.
+For example, people may click on a major on one page, read about that major on the next page, then go to an apply page, which would count as an exit from the site.

 When is a low Exit Rate a concern?